karajones/capture/quality_control_statistics.md

 # Quality control and statistics

-My primary goals when curating data for onward analyses:
+The ultimate goal here is to curate a list of loci and positions that will produce high quality sets of data for onward analyses.
+Quality control includes:
-1. Make sure SNPs come from a contiguous region of high coverage/depth (not just one small high coverage area or areas with a mix of high/low depth)
+1. Making sure SNPs come from a contiguous region of high coverage/depth (not just one small high coverage area or areas with a mix of high/low depth)
-2. Remove loci with indels (which are difficult to call accurately) or high numbers of SNPs (see note below)
+2. Removing loci with indels (which are difficult to call accurately) or high numbers of SNPs (see note below)
-3. Remove potential duplicate loci/repeating regions
+3. Removing potential duplicate loci/repeating regions

+In the first section, I'll go over looking at data quality and in the second section I'll cover how to implement quality controls.

 ## Basic mapping statistics